 Phonemic awareness is the only aspect of reading that is essential for children to develop before they can begin learning to read.
-Based in oral language, phonemic awareness serves as not only the foundation for reading it is also the strongest indicator of a child’s potential for learning to read.
+Based in oral language, phonemic awareness serves as not only the foundation for reading it is also the strongest indicator of a child’s potential for learning to read, and critical to reading comprehension success.

 What is Phonemic Awareness?